practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

     ] ;
 ```

-Here's the failure case when trying to write the first big string to a file, success case when writing the second big string.
-I just leave Factor's error messaging in its verbose form untouched:
+Here's the terminal output of a failure case when trying to write the first big string to a file, success case when writing the second big string.
+I just leave Factor's error messaging in its verbose form untouched.
+The most important thing here is anyway that in case of an exception the program doesn't terminate:

 ```
 $ factor random_streams_for_perf_stats.factor